SOOD++: Leveraging Unlabeled Data to Boost Oriented Object Detection: Experiments

 \subsection{Implementation Details}

-For the DOTA-V1.5, DOTA-V1.0, and HRSC2016 datasets, we take FCOS~\cite{tian2019fcos} as the representative anchor-free detector (the ResNet-50~\cite{he2016deep} with FPN~\cite{lin2017feature} used as the backbone), where BEVDet~\cite{huang2021bevdet} is adopted for the nuScenes dataset.
-Following previous works~\cite{xia2018dota,han2021align,han2021redet}, we crop the original images into 1,024$\times$1,024 patches with a stride of 824.
-This means the pixel overlap between two adjacent patches is 200 for the DOTA series datasets.
+For the DOTA-V1.0, DOTA-V1.5, DOTA-V2.0, HRSC2016, and DIOR-R datasets, we take FCOS~\cite{tian2019fcos} as the representative anchor-free detector (the ResNet-50~\cite{he2016deep} with FPN~\cite{lin2017feature} used as the backbone), where BEVDet~\cite{huang2021bevdet} is adopted for the nuScenes dataset.
+Following previous works~\cite{xia2018dota,han2021align,han2021redet}, we crop the original images into 1,024$\times$1,024 patches (800$\times$800 for DIOR-R dataset).
 We utilize asymmetric data augmentation for unlabeled data.
 We use strong augmentation (random flipping, color jittering, grayscale, and Gaussian blur) for the student model and weak augmentation (random flipping) for the teacher model.
 The models are trained for 180k iterations on 2 $\times$ RTX3090 GPUs (except the nuScenes dataset, using 8 $\times$ V100).
+We set the loss balance weight $\psi$ as 50.
 With the SGD optimizer, the initial learning rate of 0.0025 is divided by ten at 120k and 160k.
 The momentum and the weight decay are set to 0.9 and 0.0001, respectively.
-Each GPU takes three images as input, where the proportion between unlabeled and labeled data is set to 1:2.
+Each GPU takes three images as input, where the proportion between unlabeled and labeled data is set to 1:2, where the sample ratio $\mathcal{R}$ and IOU threshold $\mathcal{T}_h$ are set to 0.25 and 0.1, respectively.
+The hyperparameter noisy intensity $\beta$ and global number threshold $\mathcal{T}_g$ are set to 0.3 and 150.
+These hyperparameters are kept the same across different datasets.
 Following previous SSOD works~\cite{zhou2022dense,liu2021unbiased}, we use the ``burn-in" strategy to initialize the teacher model.
-The detailed hyper-parameters are shown in Tab.~\ref{tab:hyper_params}.